 Whatever growing medium you decided to work with, now is the time to prepare it.
 If you picked LECA, or something similar, you may soak it for up to 24 hours before adding it to the grow sites.

-Some growing mediums also need sanitized, like LECA.
+Some growing mediums also need sanitizing, like LECA.
 To do so, simply boil them for several minutes.
-Afterwords, soak them for a few minutes, rinse them off, and you’re good to go.
+Afterward, soak them for a few minutes, rinse them off, and you’re good to go.

 With your grow site in place, including air hose and air stone, add in growing medium up to an inch or so from the top of the pot or cup.